volantis-x/volantis-x.github.io/source/page-settings/layout/index.md

 These three types of pages are the same, but have the following subtle differences:

--When the post article has a title, scroll down the web page, the navigation bar will move up and out of the screen to display the article title, but page and docs will not.
+- When the post article has a title, scroll down the web page, the navigation bar will move up and out of the screen to display the article title, but page and docs will not.
--post At the end of the article, up to four modules can be displayed: "Reference", "Related Article", "Copyright Mark", and "Reward".
+- post At the end of the article, up to four modules can be displayed: "Reference", "Related Article", "Copyright Mark", and "Reward".
--At most one module of "reference" can be displayed at the end of the docs article.
+- At most one module of "reference" can be displayed at the end of the docs article.

 Except that the archive page is automatically generated, other independent pages need to be created manually.